Wyoming Whiskey Trip Reports

 has the strongest flow in June (time varies yearly) and it has a modest cascade during its peak.
 It completely dries up before the summer high season.

 Park regulations require you to stay on a maintained trail when one's available to your destination.
 There's less of an issue if you're scrambling over talus or snow.
 Some shortcuts are not safe or efficient.
 Short-cutting during an emergency or for safety reasons may be a necessity.
 You might need to move past a bear.
-Some unmarked trails are considered social trails which are acceptable for use.
+Some unmarked, unmaintained, or unmapped trails are considered social trails which are acceptable for use.
 The trail into Glacier Gulch that goes up to Delta Lake is one of them (you're not headed there).

 2nd Junction